owenear/nfstats/README.md

  - "BGP AS" tab: interactive sankey chart for the particular AS (source or/and destination) that shows the distribution of traffic by interfaces.
  - "Interface" tab: interactive sankey chart for the interfaces (only interface with NOT sampling enabled is accepted!) that shows the distribution of traffic by AS.
  - "IP" tab: interactive bar chart with the top IP addresses stats by various parameters.
 You can click on a chart to get the RIPE info about particular IP address.
-    And also click the "Show traffic" button to view the extended flows data.
+    Click the "Show traffic" button to view the extended flows data.

 ## Authors